 - Refer patients with diagnoses of depression, anxiety, and/or PTSD to the BHCF for care facilitation services

 - Consult with EBHCs to clarify diagnoses, receive relevant advice for treatment, determine best treatment approach

 - Refer patients who may benefit from more intensive treatment approaches to specialty behavioral health providers

-IBHCs are behavioral health providers who provide care for a wide range of behavioral health conditions, chronic medical problems and adverse health behaviors.
-IBHCs are specially trained psychologists and social workers who consult PCMs and perform brief, focused assessment and intervention with patients to assist them in making behavioral changes to optimize their own health.
-For patients who may require more intensive services (e.g., extensive evaluation, traditional therapy or prolonged care), IBHCs will help link these patients to specialty behavioral health services.
+BHCs are behavioral health providers who provide care for a wide range of behavioral health conditions, chronic medical problems and adverse health behaviors.
+BHCs are specially trained psychologists and social workers who consult PCMs and perform brief, focused assessment and intervention with patients to assist them in making behavioral changes to optimize their own health.
+For patients who may require more intensive services (e.g., extensive evaluation, traditional therapy or prolonged care), BHCs will help link these patients to specialty behavioral health services.

 Screen and assess patients who have or are at risk for developing physical or mental health conditions